This approach will be the main inspiration for the following definition.

 knowledge level as the number of iterations of the encoding

 given in our definition.
-Namely, a knowledge state
+Namely, an internal state

-, but even this state can encode at a higher level of representation the state
+, but this state can be encoded at a higher level of representation by the state

 .
 Higher knowledge levels enhance the connection and elaboration of data processing.
 Moreover, it is also reasonable that